Setting Up a Private Limited Company

 Appointing Directors, Company Secretary and Other Key Personnel

-The next step is to appoint officers in the company.
-When submitting an application online, you will need to provide their personal identification details, contact information (phone number and email address) and residential address.
+You will need to provide company officers' personal identification details, contact information (phone number and email address) and residential address.

 - be at least 18 years old;